Ecsinecs/Ecsinecs/README.md

 I've completed three courses in Coderhouse, wich are: Web Development, Javascript and ReactJs.
 I always try to use the best practices and to be in agreedment with my coworkers.

-All my public repositories that funcion as personal projects has Github Pages activated, so look as you want!
+All my public repositories that funcion as personal projects has Github Pages activated, so look as much as you want!

 # Habilidades/Skills: